-A third POW who had tried to walk away from the detail told the guards to shoot him, the guards took him back to the Pasay School and strung him up by his thumbs outside the doorway and placed a bottle of beer and sandwich in front of him.
+A third POW who had tried to walk away from the detail told the guards to shoot him, the guards took him back to the Pasay School and strung him up by his thumbs outside the doorway, and placed a bottle of beer and sandwich in front of him.
 He was dead by evening.

 The welfare of the POWs was of no concern to the Japanese.
-They only concern they had was getting the runway built.
+The only concern they had was getting the runway built.
 If the number of POWs identified as being sick was too large, the Japanese would simply walk among the POWs, at the school, and selectmen who did not display any physical signs of illness or injury.
 Men suffering from dysentery or pellagra could not get out of work.

 In particular, the Wolf was hardest to convince that a man was sick.
 If a man’s arm or leg was bandaged, he would kick the man’s leg, in the spot, it was bandaged, and see how the man reacted.
 If the man showed a great deal of pain, he was not required to work.
 In one case, a man whose broken wrist was in a splint was twisted by the Wolf while the man trembled in pain.

 The remains of the POWs who had died on the detail were brought to Bilibid Prison in wooden boxes.
-The Japanese had death certificates, with the causes of death and signed by an American doctor, sent with the boxes to cover up the real causes of death.
+The Japanese had death certificates, with the causes of death signed by an American doctor, sent with the boxes to cover up the real causes of death.
 The Americans from the detail, who accompanied the boxes, would not tell the POWs at Bilibid what had happened.
 It was only when the sick, from the detail, began to arrive at Bilibid did they learn what the detail was like.
 These men were sent to Bilibid to die since it would look better when it was reported to the International Red Cross.

-Medical records kept at the U.S. Naval Hospital Unit at Bilibid Prison show that Joe was admitted on July 14, 1944, suffering from beriberi and general swelling of the skin which was the result of having malaria.
+Medical records kept at the U.S. Naval Hospital Unit at Bilibid Prison show that Joe was admitted on July 14, 1944, suffering from beriberi, anasarca, edema, optical neuritis, and general swelling of the skin which was the result of having malaria.
 According to the records, he came from the Las Pinas Detail.
 The record also shows that in August 1944, Joe came down with malaria again.
 He remained at Bilibid until November 15, 1944, when he, and many of the POWs, were sent to Sakura POW Camp #24 at Ft.
 McKinley.
 He was returned to Bilibid on January 5, 1945, still suffering from the illnesses.
 In addition, he had developed a severe cough.

 After the war, a friend of the family was stationed in the Philippines and went to the office which held the records of Americans who had died as POWs.
 He asked if he could see Joseph’s record.
 The officer in the office said that the friend couldn’t, but that he was going to take a break and that no one else would be in the office.
 The friend looked at the record and said that it stated that Joseph died from dysentery and beriberi.